Meteor-Community-Packages/meteor-collection2/README.md

 Or you may set this to another type of specific MongoDB index, such as `"2d"`.
 Indexes work on embedded sub-documents as well.

-If you have created an index for a field by mistake and you want to remove it, set `index` to `false`:
+If you have created an index for a field by mistake and you want to remove or change it, set `index` to `false`:

 ```js